porn-records/Porn-Records/.gitlab/issue_templates/Adult_contents.md

 - [ ] Have you checked to ensure there aren't other open [Merge Requests (MR)](../merge_requests) or [Issues](../issues) for the same update/change?
-- [ ] Added screenshot for prove of False Negative
+- [ ] Added screenshot for proof of False Negative

 ### Todo
 - [ ] Added to Source file?